dreamcat4/gitnest/introduction.markdown

 ## If you dont know whether the repository is a gitnest repository

-Usually you will obtain a repository to work on by typing "git-clone <url>" or "git clone <url>" on the command line.
+Usually you will obtain a repository to work on by typing "git-clone &lturl&gt" or "git clone &lturl&gt" on the command line.
 However this will only fetch the parent repository.
 If you are unsure whether a repository contains nested repositories, then run the following command always:

-    gitnest clone <url>
+    gitnest clone &lturl&gt

 This will execute "git-clone", and that attempt to read the .gitnest file recursively in each repository and fetch / initialize any nested repositories.
 A .gitnest file is very similar to a .gitmodules file.
 It resides in the root folder of the parent repository and simply contains a list of each child repository, the url to fetch it from, and path specifying its location.